PrakharChaturvedi/Obsidian/AI-ML-DL/Machine learning/My notes 1.md

 		- Numerical information (Numbers)
 		- Types
 			- Discreate : Data can only take certain values (like whole numbers)
-			- Continious : Data can take any value (within a range)
+			- Continuous : Data can take any value (within a range)

 ## *How does machine learning work*
 - Step 1 : Input data